ministryofjustice/moj-design-system/app/views/components/password-reveal/README.md

 ## When to use this component

-Use the Password Reveal component to let users check their password safely.
+Use the password reveal component to let users check their password safely.

 ## Research on this component

 We need more research.
-If you have used the Password Reveal component, get in touch to share your research findings.
+If you have used the password reveal component, get in touch to share your research findings.

 ## Contribute to this component